Back Home Next

 Why don't you give a permanent discount to customers who buy a lot of beads?

 That's not a bad idea.
-However, my shopping cart cannot be programmed to recognize certain customers and give them an extra discount, so it isn't practical.
+However, my shopping cart cannot be programmed to recognize individual customers and give them an extra discount, so it isn't practical.
 In order to give high-volume customers an extra discount, I would have to charge their credit cards separately (after I had calculated the discount) and that would add to the total volume of my work.

 I have a RI tax ID number.
 How do I avoid paying tax?